mdditt2000/kubernetes-1-19/cis 2.6/multi-site/README.md

 * Clouddocs [documentation](https://clouddocs.f5.com/containers/latest/userguide/crd/externaldns.html)
 * Global DNS provisioned and synchronized between Data Centers

-## Step 1: Deploy CIS for k8s19-cluster and k8s20-cluster
+## Step 1: Deploy CIS for east and data Data Centers

 CIS 2.6 communicates directly with BIG-IP DNS via the Rest API and requires gtm-bigip-username and password.
 Since BIG-IP LTM and DNS are on the **same BIG-IP** you can re-use the secret generic bigip-login when deploying CIS as shown below.